-I had been hired in my business consultant role by a guy looking to open a new retail shop.
+I had been hired in my business consultant role by a guy looking to open a new store.

 After assessing the location and merchandise ideas, I turned to the would-be retailer and asked, "Who is your customer and why is she shopping with you?"